Momentum – Yearly Theme For 2020

 Momentum is the perfect shorthand reminder for this.

 2020 will also see me travelling a lot, and momentum is a good reminder to make this travel purposeful.
 It’s easy to just drift from airport to airport, feeling a sense of wow at it all.
-Momentum is a good reminder that all this movement is for a purpose; it’s a choice I’ve made to deepen relationships with people and bring more depth to the things I make.
+Momentum is a good reminder that all this movement is for a purpose; a choice to deepen relationships and bring more meaning to the things I make.
 Like a well-tuned machine, each part of life can help the other parts keep the whole thing moving forward.